HarshitSri-Analog/CMOS-Inverter-Characterization/README.md

 ## Acknowledgements
 Special thanks to [Cadence Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/virtuoso-studio.html) team for providing an advanced platform for analog design & simulation.
 Additionally, gratitude is extended to [IIT Roorkee July 2018](https://youtube.com/@iitroorkeejuly?si=aMPGdDgZXCj2mn84) channel for providing such an informative lecture on [CMOS Digital VLSI Design](https://youtube.com/playlist?list=PLLy_2iUCG87Bdulp9brz9AcvW_TnFCUmM&si=zkWH74foxKOikoun).

-Feel free to explore the repository for insights into the design and implementation of LDO Volateg Regulator.
+Feel free to explore the repository for insights into the design and characterization of CMOS Inverter.
 Contributions and feedback are welcome!

 ***If you find this repository helpful, please consider giving it a ⭐!***